 The Power of Compounding

 Let’s take a look at why this is so.
 Say an investor buys 1,000 shares of a bond mutual fund with a share price of $10 and a yield of 4%.
 For the sake of clarity, we’ll assume that the fund’s share price and yield don’t change.
 The investor receives $400 a year in income from the fund, or $33.33 each month.

 This may not sound like much.
-After all, what good is that extra 11 cents in the first month?
+After all, what good are that extra 11 cents in the first month?
 But over time, the extra cash from reinvestment can really add up:

-- By the end of the first year, for example, the investor will have 1,037.28 shares (worth $10,372) and his or her monthly income will have risen to $34.60.
+- By the end of the first year, for example, the investor will have 1,037.28 shares (worth $10,372.80) and their monthly income will have risen to $34.58.

-- At the end of Year 5, the account will have grown to 1216.94 shares ($12,169.40), and the same 4% yield will bring in $40.60.
+- At the end of Year 5, the account will have grown to 1,216.94 shares ($12,169.40), and the same 4% yield will bring in $40.56 each month.

-- After 10 years, the investor would have 1485.88 shares ($14,858.80), with monthly income of $49.50.
+- After 10 years, the investor would have 1,485.88 shares ($14,858.80), with a monthly income of $49.53.

-The math continues in the same fashion no matter how far you extend the time period, illustrating that the investor who chooses to reinvest her income back into the fund comes out far ahead of the investor who takes the income in cash.
+The math continues in the same fashion no matter how far you extend the time period, illustrating that the investor who chooses to reinvest their income back into the fund comes out far ahead of the investor who takes the income in cash.

 There is one advantage to this, however: if the share price of the fund drops, the investor who regularly reinvests automatically buys buy more shares.
 Conversely, when the share price goes up, the investor who reinvests his dividends buys fewer shares.
-This is called “dollar cost averaging,” and it automates buying high and selling low.
+This is called “dollar-cost averaging,” and it automates buying high and selling low.

 It should be said that many people, especially those in retirement, need to take the income from their investments to supplement Social Security, their pensions, or other sources of retirement income.
 But if you don’t have an immediate need for cash in hand, reinvestment is almost always the wiser course.
 Over time, it's the best way to build wealth.